Mihai-did-it/ai-stockmarket-ML-pipeline/PROJECT_SUMMARY.md

 ### For Job Interviews

 **30-Second Pitch:**
-"I built a production-grade ML pipeline for stock market prediction that integrates price data, fundamentals, and NLP sentiment analysis.
-It uses LightGBM with Bayesian optimization to predict Buy/Hold/Sell signals, achieving a Sharpe ratio of 1.2 on out-of-sample data.
-The system demonstrates end-to-end ML engineering from data ingestion to backtesting."
+"As a personal project during my Master's in AI and Machine Learning, I built a production-grade ML pipeline for stock market prediction that integrates price data, fundamentals, and NLP sentiment analysis.
+I implemented everything from data ingestion to backtesting, using LightGBM with Bayesian optimization to predict Buy/Hold/Sell signals.
+The system achieved a Sharpe ratio of 1.2 on out-of-sample data and demonstrates my ability to design complete, production-ready ML systems."

 **5-Minute Deep Dive:**
 - Start with the problem and challenges